teletypist/fred-teaches-git-at-foundry/3-commit-names-and-merge-conflicts/README.md

 On branch master
 ```

-We are going to create a new branch.
-The simplest way to create a branch is with `git checkout` command.
-Let's create a new branch called `my-changes`.
+We are now going to checkout our branch from last lesson `my-changes`.

 ```
-git checkout -b my-changes
+git checkout my-changes
 ```

-Adding `-b` tells git that we want to create a new branch and to **checkout** (move onto) that branch straightaway.

-Let's now check which branch we are on with `git status`.
-Paste the response below and see if you can see that the branch has changed.
+If we try to merge `master` into this branch it won't do anything because the two are currently in sync.
+You can try this with `git merge master`.

 ```
 [Replace this text with your terminal output]